 An improved connection to the Gateway Trail is also planned along the northeasterly side of the Gateway Trail and East Wheelock Parkway.

 A Gateway Node (P.1.7) is programed for the northeast corner of East Wheelock Parkway and Gateway Trail.
-The Gateway Node will include a plaza with kiosk that will have interpretive and map panels, seating, bike repair station, and a potential public art component.
+The Gateway Node will include a plaza with kiosk that will have interpretive and map component.